tamzid74/jobify/README.md

 Click here for the live site: [https://jobify-74f3d.web.app/](https://jobify-74f3d.web.app/)

-# Feature Of my site
+# 🚩Feature Of my site

 - Clear Navigation Menus: Easily navigate through the website with intuitive menus, ensuring a smooth user experience.

-- Search Bar: Quickly find specific jobs using the search bar in the All job routes, making job hunting efficient and straightforward.
+- Search Bar: Quickly find specific jobs using the search bar in All job routes, making job hunting efficient and straightforward.

 - Applied Job Filter: Filter through applied jobs in the Applied Job routes, providing users with a quick way to track and manage their applications.